 If a Premium Day falls on your normal working day, it is a legal condition of your employment that you work it if required to do so.
 If employees who do not normally work on that day of the week wish to work on a Premium day, then 4 hour shifts, rather than 8 hour shifts will be implemented.

 Our site is open for business throughout the year.
-We treat the majority of Premium Days (i.e. Easter Sunday, Easter Monday, the first Monday in May, the last Monday in May, the last Monday in August, Boxing Day and New Year’s Day) as a normal working day and you will receive payment at Time and a Half for these days if you are required to work.
-Christmas Day is paid at the rate of Double Time.
-Additional Bank Holidays that arise when Christmas Day, Boxing Day or New Year’s Day falls at a weekend, will be paid at normal rate.
+We treat the majority of Premium Days (i.e. Easter Sunday, Easter Monday, the first Monday in May, the last Monday in May, the last Monday in August, Boxing Day) as a normal working day and hourly staff will receive payment at Time and a Half for these days if you are required to work.
+Christmas Day, New Year’s Eve and New Year’s Day are paid at the rate of Double Time.
+Additional Bank Holidays that arise when Christmas Day, Boxing Day or New Year’s Day fall at a weekend, will be paid at normal rate.

 If you are required to work 6 hours or more per day (4.5 for under 18s) you are entitled to a break as detailed in the table below: